scott-knight/linux-on-windows-11/customize-linux.md

 ### Start the Postgres server

-If you have enabled `systemd`, run the following:
+If you have enabled `systemd`, you can run the following:

 ```zsh
 brew services start postgresql@15
 ```

-OR you can run this:
+OR to simply start it using the postgres command:

 ```zsh
 pg_ctl -D /home/linuxbrew/.linuxbrew/var/postgresql@15 start